aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 ### Kinesis Data Stream

-To use a Kinesis Data Stream as the source of a Kinesis Firehose delivery stream:
+A delivery stream can read directly from a Kinesis data stream as a consumer of the data stream.
+Configure this behaviour by providing a data stream in the `sourceStream` property when constructing a delivery stream:

 ```ts
 declare const destination: firehose.IDestination;